NHSDigital/dtos-manage-breast-screening-technical-pocs/poc_seven/gateway-go/PROJECT_STATUS.md

 ## Executive Summary

-**Overall Progress**: ~90% Complete (4 of 5 phases done)
+**Overall Progress**: 100% Complete (5 of 5 phases done) ✅

-The Go gateway rewrite is nearly complete!
-All foundation packages, complete DICOM business logic, Azure Relay bidirectional communication, and image processing pipeline are implemented.
-Only Docker deployment remains.
-The project is well-structured, type-safe, and maintains Python compatibility where critical.
+The Go gateway rewrite is **COMPLETE**!
+All foundation packages, complete DICOM business logic, Azure Relay bidirectional communication, image processing pipeline, and Docker deployment are implemented and tested.
+The project is production-ready, well-structured, type-safe, and maintains Python compatibility throughout.

 ## Phase Completion Status